 In accordance with the ITA (the Ministerial Declaration on Trade in Information Technology Products) of 1996, India set bound tariff rates for relevant IT products at zero in its concession schedule under the WTO Agreement.
-In 2014, however, India issued a notice to revoke tariff exemption measures for four specific items such as IP telephones, which are classified in heading
+In 2014, however, India issued a notification to revoke tariff exemption measures for four specific items such as IP Phones, etc. classified in heading of 8517 and 10% tariff was imposed on these items (classified as HS8517.6290 and 8517.6990).
+These tariff imposition is highly likely to violate GATT Article II, which provides that tariffs shall not be in excess of bound tariff rates.